Liverpool FC launches new partnership with ThinkMarkets

 About ThinkMarkets

 ThinkMarkets is a premium, multi-asset, online brokerage established in 2010 with offices in London, Melbourne, Dubai and Tokyo and hubs in the Asia-Pacific, Europe, and South Africa.
-The company operates with financial licenses from ASIC in Australia, the FCA in the UK, the South African FSCA, the JFSA in Japan, the Seychelles Financial Services Authority, and the Bermuda Monetary Authority.
+The company operates with financial licenses from ASIC in Australia, the FCA in the UK, the South African FSCA, the JFSA in Japan.
 ThinkMarkets provides quick and easy access to a wide range of markets including forex, equities, CFDs on equities, cryptocurrencies, commodities, indices, futures and more.
 For more information please visit: https://www.thinkmarkets.com/en/

 SOURCE ThinkMarkets